The Toll Of Conspiracy Theories: A Voting Security Expert Lives In Hiding

 "God is at the wheel, but we are the warriors that must do the work of men to repel evil," said one of numerous posts on the conservative social media site Parler.

-A Dominion spokeswoman says other company employees have also gone to more secure locations, been threatened and been digitally stalked.
+A Dominion spokeswoman said other company employees have also gone to more secure locations, been threatened and been digitally stalked.

 Pushing back